adammiller1/architecture-center/docs/anti-patterns/busy-front-end/index.md

 }
 ```

-The primary concern is the resource requirements of the Post method.
+The primary concern is the resource requirements of the `Post` method.
 Although it puts the work onto a background thread, the work can still consume considerable CPU resources.
 These resources are shared with other operations being performed by other concurrent users.
 If a moderate number of users send this request at the same time, overall performance is likely to suffer, slowing down all operations.
 Users might experience significant latency in the `Get` method, for example.

 ## How to correct the problem

 Move processes that consume significant resources to a separate back end.

 With this approach, the front end puts resource-intensive tasks onto a message queue.
 The back end picks up the tasks for asynchronous processing.
-The queue also acts as a natural load leveler, buffering requests for the back end.
+The queue also acts as a load leveler, buffering requests for the back end.
 If the queue length becomes too long, you can configure autoscaling to scale out the back end.

 Here is a revised version of the previous code.
 In this version, the `Post` method puts a message on a Service Bus queue.